greyhypotheses/greyhypotheses/README.md

 ### Latest

-Presently, the project in focus is **an investigation of measures, metrics, & forecasting models for present and future public health problems**.
+Presently, the project in focus is **an investigation of measures, metrics, & forecasting models, amidst uncertainty**.
 The associated repositories are

   * [sars](https://github.com/briefings/sars): More details within the repository.